blakewenloe/TrashPanda/README.md

 ### Run the Script

 Run `node trash.js [day]`

-`[day]` should be replaced with the first three letters of the day of the week you want to scheduler to text you.
+The `[day]` argument should be the first three letters of the day you want to the scheduler to run on.

 #### Example scheduling the text to send on Wednesdays.